Gwyneth Bravo

 Research Areas: Musicology; music and politics; nationalism; exile; German aesthetic theory; 20th-century German and Czech music and opera; music and commemoration; trauma studies, media studies; visual cultures; gender

 As a historical musicologist, Bravo focuses on interdisciplinary approaches to her research and teaching.
-Her courses are taught at NYU Abu Dhabi, NYU Berlin, and NYU Prague and are offered through diverse programs, including Music, History, Film and New Media, Peace Studies, Heritage Studies, and the Humanities Core.
-At NYUAD, Bravo also founded and directs the NYUAD Cello Ensemble.
-With support from the NYUAD Institute and the Abu Dhabi Department of Culture and Tourism’s Abu Dhabi Classics, Bravo developed a series of CelloNation concerts and residencies at NYUAD which, featured the Cello Ensemble in performances with guest cellists Jamison Platte (2014), Tchaikovsky Gold Medal Winner Narek Hakhnazaryan (2015), and French cellist Yan Levionnois (2016).
-The NYUAD Cello Ensemble returned to the stage in 2022 and will appear again in 2023-2024 with a multidisciplinary concert featuring guest solo cellist Narek Hakhnazaryan.
+Her courses are offered at NYU Abu Dhabi, NYU Berlin, and NYU Prague through diverse programs, including Music, History, Film and New Media, Peace Studies, Heritage Studies, and the Humanities Core.
+As the founder and director of the NYUAD Cello Ensemble (2014-2018), she developed a series of CelloNation concerts and residencies at NYUAD, featuring performances by the Cello Ensemble with guest cellists Jamison Platte (2014), Tchaikovsky Gold Medal Winner Narek Hakhnazaryan (2015), and French cellist Yan Levionnois (2016).

 Courses Taught